TL;DR:

 Document risks and issues

-• Insufficient or inaccurate budget estimates
+- limited or inaccurate budget estimates

-• Unexpected delays during testing
+- unexpected delays during testing

 Document test logistics